Tag Archives: spam

 2. Generate a second JS timestamp when the form is submitted and write it to a hidden form field.

-3. Before the form is submitted, compare the two, and if enough time has passed, submit the form (client-side validation).
+3. Before the form contents are sent to the server, compare the two timestamps, and if enough time has passed, submit the form (client-side validation).

 4. On the form processing page, use server-side logic to compare the timestamps a second time (server-side validation).

-The timestamp handshake works more like it did in the server-side-only method.
+This timestamp handshake works more like it did in the proven-effective server-side-only method.
 We still have to pass something from the comment form to the processing script, but it’s not too obvious from the HTML what is being done with it.
+Furthermore, even if a bot suspects that the timestamps are being compared, there is no telling from the HTML what the threshold is for distinguishing a valid comment from one that is invalid.
+(The JavaScript could be parsed by a bot, but the server-side check cannot be, making it possible to require a slightly longer amount of time to elapse in order to pass the server-side check.)

-The same downside plagues me
+The same downside plagued me

 The code